UroGenus/SPICE_batch_processing/README.md

 ```

-**ERROR MESSAGE BECAUSE OF CHROMOSOME FORMAT MISMATCH**
+**ERROR MESSAGE BECAUSE OF CHROMOSOME FORMAT MISMATCH**:
-A USER ERROR has occurred: Badly formed genome unclippedLoc: Contig chr1 given as location, but this contig isn't present in the Fasta sequence dictionary
+*A USER ERROR has occurred: Badly formed genome unclippedLoc: Contig chr1 given as location, but this contig isn't present in the Fasta sequence dictionary*

-WORK IN PROGRESS

 Format of IonTorrent panel located at `/storage/research/dbmr_urology/Prostate_PDO/WG_IAD127899.20170720.designed.bed`
 ```